miquelmarti/Okutama-Action/index.md

 <dl>
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License</a>.
 </dl>
+If you are interested in commercial usage you can contact us for further options.

 ###### Contact : m.barekatain at tum dot de
 ###### Last update : 31/07/2017